appsemble/appsemble/packages/studio/pages/docs/02-guides/security.md

-`$resource:<resource-name>:own:create`, nor `$resource:all:own:create` permissions because owning a resource does not matter for its creation. `:own` permissions cannot be defined on the `guest`, nor can they be inherited by the `guest` from another role because guests do not have an account and ownership cannot be tracked for them.
+`$resource:<resource-name>:own:create`, nor `$resource:all:own:create` permissions because owning a resource does not matter for its creation. `:own` permissions cannot be defined on the `guest`, nor can they be inherited by the `guest` from another role because guests do not have an account and resource ownership cannot be tracked for them.

 There are also resource view permissions for the `get` and `query` resource actions, that scope the permissions down to a certain view, defined on a resource.
-There are no `:own` permissions with views because whoever created the resource can see all of its data.
+There are no `:own` permissions with views because whoever created the resource should be able to see all of its data.

 #### Permissions Examples